probnum2026/probnum2026.github.io/submissions.md

 Submissions must use the [**ProbNum LaTeX style package**](/files/ProbNum25_StylePack.zip).
 Detailed instructions can be found in the file *FormattingInstructions.tex* in this zip file.
 Please do not modify the style file.
 Formatting instructions are available in the sample paper provided with the style package.

 **Anonymization**
-The ProbNum25 review process is double-blind.
+The ProbNum26 review process is double-blind.
 All submissions must be anonymized and may not contain any information that can violate the double-blind reviewing policy, such as the author names or their affiliations, acknowledgements, or links that can infer any author’s identity or institution.
 Self-citations are allowed as long as anonymity is preserved.

 **Submission page**
-The submission will be done via [OpenReview](https://openreview.net/group?id=ProbNum/2025/Conference).
+The submission will be done via OpenReview. **The OpenReview site will open by 30th January 2026.**
 Please upload a single file; you can either submit a single pdf file or a single zip file for further supplementary material in other formats.

 **Dual submissions**